azige/moebooru-viewer/README.md

 [中文点这里](https://github.com/azige/moebooru-viewer/blob/master/README_cn.md)

+## !!!Abandoned!!!!

+This project has been abandoned.
+It was a personal study for many libraries and it has been filled up with chaos.
+If you would like to enjoy moebooru sites, just browse the web pages.

 ## Introduction

 A [Moebooru](https://github.com/moebooru/moebooru) client on Java.
 It's able to access resources on moebooru sites such as Konachan.com and yande.re.